uw-it-ist/pbxd/README.md

 Written in Perl as a CGI script it worked well enough for many years but given time everything changes.
-It is still a useful tool and the Avaya Communication Manager still supports the OSSI protocol so pbxd has been rewritting in Python with a JSON API.
+It is still a useful tool and the Avaya Communication Manager still supports the OSSI protocol so pbxd has been rewritten in Python with a JSON API.

-You can see a dscription of the original version here: http://tools.cac.washington.edu/2010/04/avaya-pbx-admin-web-service.html
+You can see a description of the original version here: http://tools.cac.washington.edu/2010/04/avaya-pbx-admin-web-service.html